Bagging a sub 4 hour marathon is all about getting that 4 hour marathon pace right.

 Your pacing strategy can be broken into two elements: speed and consistency.

-If you surveyed most marathon finishers, you’d see their pace consistency was all over the place.
+If you survey most marathon finishers, you’ll see their pace consistency is all over the place.

 This is typical.

 26.2 miles is a long distance, and our bodies are not normally adapted to keep going for so long.
-It’s to be expected that after three or four hours, your energy starts to sag.
+It’s expected that your energy starts to sag after three or four hours.

 We train for it.